-Figure 4 clearly illustrates the differences between the three estimates of fertility schedules.
-The calibrated estimates stretch the overall fertility schedule estimated for Fife up or down, using the same multiplier at each age according to the number of births recorded in the area during mid-2001 to mid-2007, taking into account the population age structure of women in that ward.
+Table 1 Projected births, 2001-2026: deviation from the local direct projection structure of women in that ward.
 The calibrated estimates clearly identify areas with fertility different from the average, for example the very low fertility in St Andrews due to the substantial student population, and the higher fertility of Dunfermline South.
 However, these calibrated estimates maintain the same relative fertility between each age, which does not reflect reality as estimated directly from registered births in the direct estimates.
-The direct estimates shown in Figure 4 are smoothed across three adjacent years of mother's age at birth to avoid very volatile schedules.
+The direct estimates shown in Fig. 4 are smoothed across three adjacent years of mother's age at birth to avoid very volatile schedules.
 The younger and older fertility schedules respectively of Lochgelly & Cardenden and Dunfermline South are evident, as well as the bimodal age structure of some wards' fertility.
 The calibrated estimate correctly estimates low fertility for St Andrews but overstates the fertility of its young adult women and understates the fertility of its older women.